 What is PTSD?

-A traumatic event involves a sudden threat that may include a life endangering experience, a threat to the physical wellbeing, or sudden, unexpected exposure to injury, brutality and/or abuse.
+A traumatic event involves a sudden threat that may include a life endangering experience, a threat to physical wellbeing, or sudden, unexpected exposure to injury, brutality and/or abuse.
 The most common traumatic events in Israel are car accidents, work accidents, burns, terror attacks, war and physical or sexual abuse.

 A traumatic event generally leads to an emotional reaction.
-The immediate responses is not regarded as a disorder and in most cases is normal and passes with time without upsetting the emotional balance.
+The immediate response is not regarded as a disorder and in most cases is normal and passes with time without upsetting the emotional balance.
 Sometimes an event may even lead to an enhanced learning process and personal growth.